Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry must be a fantastic creature but not in software teams.

-Education and activities in construction are far more specialized and regulated (also legally).
+Education and activities in construction are far more specialized and regulated (also legally). **Ultima ratio**: slang differs.

-ultima ratio: slang differs.

 \_______\
 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🎼</sup> <sub>_Arthur Schopenhauer_ (1788-1860), missattributed to _Johann Wolfgang von Goethe_ (1749-1832)</sub>\